Welcome | Get started | Dive into Lino | Contribute | Reference | More

 Welcome¶

-You are a software developer and want to learn about the Lino framework!
-That's a great idea!
+You are a software developer and want to contribute to the Lino framework?
+That’s a great idea!
 The world needs people like you!

 Audience¶

-To be more precise we should say Programming Guide instead of Developer Guide.
-Because somebody who writes and maintains source code is called a programmer.
-Developing a software product is more than writing source code.
-On the other hand, especially with Lino, it is difficult to separate the different activities of the software development process.
+To be more precise we should have called this website Programming Guide instead of Developer Guide.
+Because developing a software product is much more than writing source code.
+On the other hand, especially in synodal software development, it is difficult to separate programming from the many other activities of the software development business.
 Lino encourages programmers to care about the whole project.

 An internship at home¶